Vineyards

 Bentrock

-Rita’s Crown Chardonnay
+Rita’s Crown

 Sanford & Benedict

-Planted in 1971 by the legendary and pioneering Richard Sanford, this site represents the oldest Pinot Noir plantings in all of Santa Barbara County and is largely synonymous with the creation of the Santa Rita Hills appellation.
-Tucked into the southeastern corner of the Santa Rita Hills with north-facing blocks, this vineyard is planted on hard, silica gravel and well-drained soils.
+Planted in 1971 by the legendary and pioneering Richard Sanford, this site represents the oldest Pinot Noir plantings in all of Santa Barbara County and is largely synonymous with the creation of the Sta.
+Rita Hills appellation.
+Tucked into the southeastern corner of the Sta.
+Rita Hills with north-facing blocks, this vineyard is planted on hard, silica gravel and well-drained soils.
 Because of Richard Sanford’s legacy within the region both as a farmer and a gentlemen, we feel honored to be working with the fruit that he first planted.
-Our sections come from the oldest blocks where the vine trunks are gnarled producing small amounts of beautiful, concentrated and textured fruit.
+Our rows come from the oldest blocks where the vine trunks are gnarled producing small amounts of beautiful, concentrated and textured fruit.
 The Chardonnay and Pinot Noir blocks are both from the Mount Eden selection, which is widely considered to be some of the first cuttings brought into California.

 Santa Barbara County Chardonnay

-The fruit for this bottling comes from our sites in the Santa Rita Hills, Santa Maria and Santa Ynez appellations.
+The fruit for this bottling comes from our sites in the Sta.
+Rita Hills, Santa Maria and Santa Ynez appellations.
 The average age of most of the vines is over 30 years old from specific parcels of Wente selection that we are lucky to access.
 We are pleased with this entry-level offering because it is a great introduction to the style of our wines.
 It will always have pretty aromas of citrus flowers and fruit notes of limes and lemons along with toasty notes from oak.
 On the palate it will have good structure and plenty of restraint and balance making it a very food-friendly and approachable wine.

 Pinot Noir